Digitalisation: don't miss the opportunity

 The European Commission's Digital Agenda is one of the seven pillars of the Europe 2020 Strategy presented by Commission President Juncker.
 It applies to all modes of transport and aims at developing a digital single market in order to generate smart, sustainable and inclusive growth in Europe.
 In this context, the Digitalisation of railways is a key factor to improve information exchange and develop better services to passengers and freight.

 In order to increase the competitiveness and the reliability of services in rail freight, we need to explore all the opportunities offered by digital technology and commit to innovation.
 If we want to speed-up the processes towards a higher degree of interoperability while maintaining safety along the rail network, we need a joint effort of all involved actors including suppliers, shippers and end-users.

-The EU Digital Single Market strategy (COM (2015) 192) which was adopted on May 6, 2015 includes 16 initiatives to be delivered by the end of 2016.
+The EU Digital Single Market strategy (COM (2015) 192) which was adopted on 6th of May 2015 includes 16 initiatives to be delivered by the end of 2016.
 These initiatives are grouped in three main pillars:

 - Access: better access for consumers and businesses to digital goods and services across Europe;

 - Environment: creating the right conditions and a level playing field for digital networks and innovative services to flourish;

 - Economy & Society: maximising the growth potential of the digital economy.